Himalayan Bath Salts with Essential Oils Recipe

 And Epsom salt is rich in magnesium, a mineral that according to NYC dermatologist Dendy Engelman can “improve your skin’s overall appearance, reducing acne and other skin disorders.”

-Because lavender is widely known for its calming benefits, it makes the perfect addition to a relaxing bath.
+Because lavender is widely known for its calming benefits, it’s the perfect addition to a relaxing bath.

 A University of Miami study even found that smelling lavender caused participants’ brainwaves to show signs of drowsiness, as indicated by an EEG machine.

-And frankincense has been long regarded as the “king of essential oils” because of its variety of anti-inflammatory, skin-soothing, and cellular-function supporting benefits.
+And frankincense is regarded as the “king of essential oils” because of its variety of anti-inflammatory, skin-soothing, and cellular-function supporting benefits.

 Plus, its woodsy scent blends perfectly with the sweet scent of lavender.